Select an OCR site

 For general qualifications, such as GCSEs, we are required to show all passing grades obtained with our board in a given series on the certifying statement of results.
 For example, if you passed three subjects with OCR in one series (e.g. June 2015) you cannot request that we show only one of them.
 This is to ensure the documents we issue accurately reflect the information which would have appeared on the original certificate.

-In some cases, however, training providers or educational establishments require proof of qualifications in specific subjects (eg Maths and English for PGCE courses).
-If you require confirmation of a specific subject, please indicate this in your application and we will let you know if we cannot find it.
-If you do not require a statement showing the subjects we have found, you will still be charged an administration fee which is 50% of the fee for each exam series we have searched.
+However, if you require confirmation of a specific subject, please indicate this in your application and we will let you know if we cannot find it before we issue a certifying statement.
+In these cases, if you no longer wish to receive the certifying statement, you will be charged an administration fee, which is 50% of the fee for each exam series we have searched.

 Please include this information in your application, as this may help assist us with our search.